MartinPacker/filterCSV/README.md

 * `keep`
 * Specify a shape
 * Specify a position
+* Specify an icon
+* Removing colour, shape, and icon specifications
 * Promote all subtrees at a certain level by 1 level
 * Computing basic statistics about the mind map